-The 2016 Content Catalog will go live on June 21.
-It will allow prospective VMworld attendees access to the VMworld agenda, with the ability to peruse breakouts and note sessions of interest.
+The 2016 Content Catalog allows registered and prospective VMworld attendees access to the VMworld agenda, with the ability to peruse breakouts and note sessions of interest.
 You can search and filter to your heart’s content—by track, category, session format, industry, role, technical level, speaker name, location (US or Europe), and keyword search.
 You cannot schedule sessions in the catalog.

 Below is a quick overview of the various session formats at VMworld 2016 – all schedulable using the Schedule Builder.